-HIS 335 - THE DEBATE OVER SLAVERY IN ANTEBELLUM AMERICA
+HIS 335 THE DEBATE OVER SLAVERY IN ANTEBELLUM AMERICA (Moral Inquiry) (United States)

-An examination of writing and speeches attacking and defending slavery in the United States between the American Revolution and the Civil War.
+An Examination of writing and speeches attacking and defending slavery in the United States between the American Revolution and the Civil War.
+Prerequisite: Senior standing.

-Prerequisite(s): Senior standing.

-HIS 343 - CHRISTIAN THEOLOGY AS IDEOLOGY
+HIS 343 CHRISTIAN THEOLOGY AS IDEOLOGY (European)